 An Indian policewoman only known by her first name Archana (last name was not given) is being hailed as a hero for saving an abandoned infant and saved his life by breastfeeding him.
 This occured in the southern Indian state of Karnataka.
 According to government authorities, they received a report from a local shopkeeper who saw the baby in the capital city of Bangalore, near a construction site.

 While the UK has threatened to have a foreign student nurse deported, Germany on the other hand is severely struggling to encourage foreign medics to come join the country’s health service due to staff shortages.
-Germany is battling a serious staffing crisis just like the UK but it looks like they are fighting their respective battles in different ways.
+Germany staffing crisis currently, just like the UK but it looks like they are fighting their respective battles in different ways.
 Due to this issue, the German federal government is planning to introduce new law that will make it much easier for foreign medics to come to Germany to work.

 A Danish organization known as Intact Denmark: Association Against Circumcision of Children is aiming to gather support against male circumcision for those under the age of 18.
 A petition has been created for this and it seeks to have the minimum age for non-medical male circumcision to be set at 18.
 It has already gathered 50,000 signatures which is required to have it sent to the Danish Parliament where it will be debated on later in the year.